jasonappah/jasonappah/README.md

 ### Hi there 👋

 I'm Jason!
 I'm a high school junior from Leander, TX.
-I know a little bit of Python and JS, and I'm learning more about web development.
+I know a some of Python and JS, and I'm learning more about web development.
 Some other interests of mine are photography and music production.
 I'm also on my [school's FIRST robotics team](https://jasonaa.me/gb), and a member of our school's DECA and Black Student Union chapters.

 - 🌱 I’m currently learning React, Next.js, and Java.
 - ⚡ In the future I'd like to learn more about Rust and Flutter.